deepakgudi-pixel/whatsappai-/README.md

 A highly secure, context-aware WhatsApp automation engine designed to act as a personal proxy.
 Built with **Node.js**, **Puppeteer**, and **Groq Cloud (LLaMA 3.3 70B)**, this system manages personal communications, enforces rate limits, and prioritizes data privacy through volatile-memory session management.

-> **🔒 Security Notice:** Because this system has direct access to my personal WhatsApp account and handles private conversations, the source code is kept in a private repository.
-This document outlines the system architecture, features, and engineering decisions.
-I am happy to provide a live code walk-through during technical interviews.

 ---